appsquickly/typhoon/README.md

 ![Build Status](http://www.typhoonframework.org/docs/latest/build-status/build-status.png?q=zz)

 The following reports are published by our build server after each commit.
-(We use something a little more comprehensive than Travis - if you'd like the scripts, we'd be happy to share).
 Note that the status of the CI build is not related to tagged releases that are published and pushed to CocoaPods - these are stable.

 Test Failures typically indicate a bug that has been flagged, but not yet fixed.
 By policy we maintain more than 90% test coverage.